vottundev/qubic-bridge-go/qubic-transaction/README.md

 You should also verify that sourceID (line 26) and subseed (line 62) correspond to the invocator account signing the transaction.

-Procedures like completeOrder, refundOrder and transfer require to pay a a fee.
+The procedure completeOrder require to pay a a fee.
 Then, modify the field 'Amount' of Transaction when its configured.

 ---